 Juhi explains in The Wire:

 Kanpur, a city in Uttar Pradesh, is famous for its leather industry, with nearly 400 tanneries housed in the suburbs of Jajmau alone.
 The industry has become a bane for the Ganga as it contaminates it severely with a heavy load of toxic chemicals and heavy metals such as chromium, cadmium, lead, arsenic and cobalt, all of which have severe health implications.

-Because of the chemicals, there has been a significant increase of cancers, blindness, skin diseases, and children born with a mental illness and undeveloped body parts.
-Animal leather also puts in danger tannery workers (who suffer from skin decolourisation) and animals, who are inhumanely treated (including slow and painful death, being skinned alive etc.)
+Because of the chemicals, there has been a significant increase in cancers, blindness, skin diseases, and children born with a mental illness and undeveloped body parts.
+Animal leather also puts in danger tannery workers (who suffer from skin discolouration) and animals, who are inhumanely treated (including slow and painful death, being skinned alive etc.)

-(To learn more, how vegan leather is about the planet, not a diet, check out my last article.)
+(To learn more, how vegan leather is about the planet, check out my last article.)